axelarnetwork/axelar-contract-deployments/releases/solana/2025-09-GMP-anchor.md

 1. Clone the [`axelar-amplifier-solana`](https://github.com/axelarnetwork/axelar-amplifier-solana) repo.

-1. Check out the `upstream` branch.
+1. Check out the `v2-anchor` branch.

-    - Note: This will change for real V1 release.
+    - Note: This will change for real V2 release.

 1. Compile the Solana programs: